 - Each group who wants to participate in the “Great Task” Youth Leadership Program must apply, and be accepted into the program.

-- We will accept applications in the spring of 2021.
+- We will accept applications in May of 2021.
+Click here to apply.

-- Space in the program is limited, as only 6-10 programs are offered per year.
+- Space in the program is limited, as only 5 programs are offered in 2021.

 - Each group must be accompanied by chaperones who are 21 years of age or older.

 Past participants have included student councils, Boys and Girls Clubs, scout troops, after-school program organizations, and youth military and service organizations.